 Please leave comments below!

-Henry Dvorken is one of the true giants of the Note business and is a fixture at the annual NoteWorthy Convention.
+Henry Dvorken was one of the true giants of the Note business and was a fixture at the annual NoteWorthy Convention for over 25 years until his passing.

 Listen in as a former editor of the NoteWorthy Newsletter interviews Henry Dvorken.
 In this candid, 65-minute interview, Henry tells us how he got into the Note business, explains why you should use your IRA for Note investing, shares some horror stories, offers advice to beginners, and much, much more.